A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Applications

 For our analysis, we split the data set $\mathcal{L}(Y_{i},\bm{x}_i)_{0\le i\le n}$ into a training set $\mathcal{U}$ that is used for model fitting, and a testing set $\mathcal{V}$ which we (only) use for an out-of-sample analysis in proportion 60:40.
-We fit the distribution of claim amounts by incorporating covariates through the ComGBII regression and its subfamilies discussed above (GBIIG, BIIG, BG, IBG, PG, IPG), illustrating how the covariates have significant effect on the claim amount paid for each insurance policy.
-The results are also compared with the GBII regression model \citep{shi2018pair}, the generalized log-Moyal regression model (GlogM) discussed in \cite{bhati2018generalized}, the the Burr regression discussed in \cite{beirlant1998burr}, and two log-link GLMs (Gamma regression and inverse Gaussian regression).
-Specifically, the covariates are introduced in modelling the location parameter in GBII by using the log link.
-The NLL, AIC and BIC values of the different fitted models are reported in Table \ref{tab:goodness - medical}.
-The fitted ComGBII regression model is the best regarding the AIC followed by the GBII, IBG and GBIIG regressions.
-The GBII model is the best regarding the BIC criterion followed by the PG, IBG and ComGBII regressions.
-Overall, the proposed seven regression models have a better performance than GLMs and other two heavy-tailed regression models, e.g., Burr and GlogM.
-To demonstrate the goodness of fit of the proposed models, we also provide in Figure \ref{fig-medical-qq} the QQ-plots of the quantile residuals $r_i = \Phi^{-1}[F(y_i;\bm{\hat{\gamma}})]$ for the competing models, where $\bm{\hat{\gamma}}$ denotes the estimates of parameters.
-It clearly indicates a preference for the ComGBII and GBII regression models that provide a considerably good fit for estimating the entire distribution of claim amounts in general.
-The upper tails of distribution can be better fitted by applying the ComGBII model than GBII model.
-The conventional GLMs and Burr regressions do not have advantages of capturing both small and large amounts of the claim data.
+We fit the distribution of claim amounts by incorporating covariates through the ComGBII regression and its sub-models discussed above (GBIIG, BIIG, BG, IBG, PG, IPG), illustrating how the covariates and the interactions have significant effect on the claim amount paid for each insurance policy. {The results are also compared with the GBII regression model, the generalized log-Moyal regression model (GlogM) discussed in \cite{bhati2018generalized}, the Burr regression discussed in \cite{beirlant1998burr}, FMR (GA), LRMoE (GA), composite Gamma-Pareto regression, TPM, as well as the log-link GLMs and generalized additive models (GAMs) with Gamma distributional assumption.
+Specifically, the covariates are included in the GBII model to capture their effect on the scale parameter $\mu$, where a log link is used.
+In the GAMs, the covariates \textit{HospitalDays} and \textit{Age} are modeled using cubic splines.
+Additionally, the interaction effect between \textit{HospitalDays} and \textit{ClaimType}, as well as \textit{Age} and \textit{SSCoverage}, are included in all competing models to account for their potential impact on the claim amounts.}